molpopgen/fwdpy11/doc/pages/objectoverview.rst

 described in Kelleher *et al.* (2016), in the paper describing msprime_.
 You also have access to the raw tables
 themselves:

-* :attr:`fwdpy11.Population.tables` is an instance of :class:`fwdpy11.TableCollection`, whose attributes inclue the node, edge, and mutation tables.
+* :attr:`fwdpy11.Population.tables` is an instance of :class:`fwdpy11.TableCollection`, whose attributes include the node, edge, and mutation tables.

 .. _msprime: https://msprime.readthedocs.io